Year 5 reading list for children aged 9-10

 The What on Earth?
 Wallbook Timeline of Big History by Christopher Lloyd

 An incredible history book that spans the dawn of time to the present day, in a five-metre-long fold-out book timeline which can be laid out on a table, floor or wall.
 Unique and very engaging, children can walk around the book and dip into different time periods.
-Thought-provoking and inspiring, this book and wallchart combination is great for reluctant readers and it’s perfect for year 5 pupils who are interested in facts, history and non-fiction texts.
+Thought-provoking and inspiring, this book and wallchart combination is great for reluctant readers and it’s perfect for year 5 children who are interested in facts, history and non-fiction texts.

 History